Michael Linklater says he cannot remember when he last cut his hair.

 Indigenous people aren't a homogenous group, and each nation has different teachings on why boys and men wear braids.

-CBC Aboriginal asked readers why they choose to wear braids.
+CBC Indigenous asked readers why they choose to wear braids.

 For some, braids are a symbol of strength, wisdom, and are something that reflects their identity.